 It’s become so complex to understand the digital marketing reports and results and so we turn to agencies to interpret the stats, and act on them.

-Digital marketing is a long and expensive game, and entrepreneurs are impatient – we want to see results!
-So the agencies move up the ranks to serve corporates with big budgets that can sustain long contracts.
+Digital marketing is a long and expensive game, and SMEs are impatient – they want to see results!
+So the agencies move up the ranks to serve corporates.

 In addition, many of the agencies are affiliated to one or more of the digital marketing platforms, and are motivated to use those platforms for your spend.